MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/search/custom-search-analyzer.md

 Setting this property doesn't require writing code.
 Anyone with access to [Power Apps](https://make.powerapps.com) and write access to the `SearchAttributeSettings` table can apply this change, but they need to take extra care not to create a duplicate row.
 If you want to use code to create this row, see [Edit SearchAttributeSettings table columns with code](#edit-searchattributesettings-table-columns-with-code).

-For primary name attribute the collumn is shared across multiple tables and can not be used as a collumn in the definition for a custom analyzer.
+For primary name attribute the column is shared across multiple tables and can't be used as a column in the definition for a custom analyzer.

 ### Configure Power Apps to edit the SearchAttributeSettings table